 When prophecies like Jeremiah 32 and Ezekiel 16 were foretelling the coming Babylonian Captivity of Jerusalem, they compared and contrasted it to the Assyrian Captivity of Samaria.
 The thing I note about this is that Judah ultimately had two captivities and returns, while Samaria has thus far had one Captivity and not yet a return.

 Meanwhile I also feel many difficult to fully understand Prophecies are implying a conflict between Ephraim and Judah in the End Times.
 From Isaiah 28, (and possibly Isaiah 7-11 which may or may not have Eschatological significance).
 And Jeremiah 4, and Zechariah 9-11.
-Like how they were often at war during the divided Kingdom.
+Like how they were often at war during the divided Kingdom period.

 Which is a problem for how Two House Theology and British Israelism like to see the Eschatological role of Ephraim.
 I should also point out that Mormonism teaches a form of Two House Theology.